-A student who satisfies the following conditions shall be declared to have qualified for the award of degree with the classification, First class with Distinction.
+A student who satisfies the following conditions shall be declared to have passed the examination in First class with Distinction:

 - Should have passed the examination in all the courses of all the 8 semesters (6 semesters in the case of Lateral Entry) in the student's First Appearance within 5 years (4 years in the case of Lateral Entry).
-Withdrawal from examination (vide Clause 17) will not be considered as an appearance. - Should have secured a CGPA of not less than 8.50 - One year authorized break of study (if availed) is included in the 5 years in the case of regular and 4 years in the case of lateral entry for award of First Class with Distinction. - Should not have been prevented from writing end semester examination due to lack of attendance in any semester/course.
+Withdrawal from examination (vide Clause 17) will not be considered as an appearance. - Should have secured a CGPA of not less than 8.50. - One year authorized break of study (if availed) is included in the 5 years in the case of regular and 4 years in the case of lateral entry for award of First Class with Distinction. - Should not have been prevented from writing end semester examination due to lack of attendance in any of the courses.

-16.2 First Class
+16.2.
+FIRST CLASS